Beechcliffe School Local Offer

 The management of care, guidance and pastoral support at school is delivered by dedicated and trained staff in close liaison and consultation with the children’s specialist school nursing team and other health and therapy services including: paediatricians, continence team, audiology support, oral health team, physiotherapists, speech and language therapists, occupational therapists.

-Emotional and Mental Health – At Beechcliffe School we understand that the emotional, mental health and wellbeing of our students is vital to their learning and progress towards a valued and healthy lifestyle.
+• Emotional and Mental Health – At Beechcliffe School we understand that the emotional, mental health and wellbeing of our students is vital to their learning and progress towards a valued and healthy lifestyle.
 We have staff in school who are trained as mental health first aiders who provide support to students to enhance their self-esteem and promote emotional well-being.
+The provision includes:

 Student progress is shared with parents and carers throughout the year on curriculum, attendance, behaviour and medical / care needs.

 This is through a variety of methods including:

 Parents are welcome to contact school at any time.
 Beechcliffe has an ‘open door’ policy and will accommodate parents’ visits and queries whenever possible.

 There are a range of opportunities for parents/carers to become involved with their child’s life at school.